akhepcat/Minecraft-Grafana/README.md

 You can install the dependencies via github source, or via your package manager where available.

 If you install grafana via docker, you'll need to install the panel plugin via the docker shell:

-* docker exec -it grafana grafana-cli plugins install grafana-piechart-panel and then restart the instance.
+    docker exec -it grafana grafana-cli plugins install grafana-piechart-panel

+and then restart the docker instance.

 # Using